-- 9.3 Principal's Discretionary Fund: The schools funding formula is based on the March roll, with a minimum amount of \$600 and decile rate weighting as below.
-The following exceptions apply: - Waihi School fully private no funding - Craighead Diocesan School funded at 50% of the rate for same decile school, as agreed with the Principal. - Where the Isolation Index of a school, calculated by the Ministry of Education, is greater or equal to 1.3, the funding amount per pupil for that decile will be doubled.
+The following exceptions apply:

+- Waihi School fully private no funding - Where the Isolation Index of a school, calculated by the Ministry of Education, is greater or equal to 1.3, the funding amount per pupil will be doubled.
-School Decile rating Funding per pupil Funding if Isolation Index ≥1.3

-1 \$25 \$50

-2 \$25 \$50

-3 \$25 \$50
+EQUITY INDEX BAND FUNDING PER PUPIL FUNDING IF ISOLATION INDEX ≥1.3

+А \$14 \$28

+В \$16 \$32

-4 \$25 \$50
+С \$25 \$50

-5 \$20 \$40

-6 \$15 \$30

-7 \$12 \$24

-8 \$12 \$24

-9 \$12 \$24

-10 \$12 \$24

-- 9.4 Without detracting from the present policy of making formulabased grants to not-for-profit early learning centres, playcentres, kindergartens and schools, Trustees may consider exceptional grant applications from not-for-profit early learning centres, playcentres, kindergartens and schools to develop facilities for combined community use.
+Without detracting from the present policy of making formulabased grants to not-for-profit early learning centres, playcentres, kindergartens and schools, Trustees may consider exceptional grant applications from not-for-profit early learning centres, playcentres, kindergartens and schools to develop facilities for combined community use.
 Such applications must demonstrate a commitment to protecting the long-term benefit for the wider community from the development of the facility.

-In addition to the usual application requirements such applicants will need to provide - 9.4.1 Detailed evidence to support forecast community uses of the facility (e.g., specific user groups including members, purpose, timing and frequency of use, letters of support etc.) - 9.4.2 Evidence (e.g., Memorandum of Understanding, User Agreement etc) of their commitment to maintain community user rights/access to the facility for a minimum period of ten years following the grant or for a longer period at the board's discretion. - 9.5 The Community Trust will, on an annual basis, obtain the roll, decile rating and isolation index of the schools to be funded, along with the number of not-for-profit early learning centers, playcentres and kindergartens and present a report to the Trustees detailing costs for the year ahead. - 9.6 Each not-for-profit early learning centre, playcentre, kindergarten and school receiving a grant is expected to complete an on-line Accountability Report detailing how the grant was utilised within one year of receiving the grant.
+In addition to the usual application requirements such applicants will need to provide

+- Detailed evidence to support forecast community uses of the facility (e.g., specific user groups including members, purpose, timing and frequency of use, letters of support etc.) - 2.
+Evidence (e.g., Memorandum of Understanding, User Agreement etc) of their commitment to maintain community user rights/access to the facility for a minimum period of ten years following the grant or for a longer period at the board's discretion.

-10.0 Collaborative funding
+The Community Trust will, on an annual basis, obtain the roll, Equity Index and isolation index of the schools to be funded, along with the number of not-for-profit early learning centers, playcentres and kindergartens and present a report to the Trustees detailing costs for the year ahead.

+Each not-for-profit early learning centre, playcentre, kindergarten and school receiving a grant is expected to complete an on-line Accountability Report detailing how the grant was utilised within one year of receiving the grant.

+COLLABORATIVE FUNDING

-- 10.1 From time to time the Community Trust may wish to approach another funder, or funders (other than a Community Trust), towards the collaborative funding of a project. - 10.2 Any such strategy shall first be presented to the Community Trust Board of Trustees, in the form of a discussion document and the proposal agreed to by the trustees, before any formal approach is made to other funders. - 10.3 Should the Trustees decide to proceed with a collaborative funding project this may be achieved by way of special funding or through the application process. - 10.4 Should a funder (other than a Community Trust) approach this Trust regarding a collaborative funding project, the Trust Chair and staff will meet with them to discuss the proposal.
-All Trustees are to be notified of the meeting. - 10.5 The representatives will remain non-committal and bring the proposal to a meeting of the full Trust where a decision will be made regarding the merits of collaborating and the benefits to the community of the project. - 10.6 Should Trustees decide to proceed on a collaborative funding basis with another funder or funders, this may be achieved either by special funding or through the application process.
+From time to time the Community Trust may wish to approach another funder, or funders (other than a Community Trust), towards the collaborative funding of a project.

+Any such strategy shall first be presented to the Community Trust Board of Trustees, in the form of a discussion document and the proposal agreed to by the Trustees, before any formal approach is made to other funders.

+Should the Trustees decide to proceed with a collaborative funding project this may be achieved by way of special funding or through the application process.

+Should a funder (other than a Community Trust) approach this Trust regarding a collaborative funding project, the Trust Chair and staff will meet with them to discuss the proposal.
+All Trustees are to be notified of the meeting.

-11.0 Collaboration with Community Trusts
+The representatives will remain non-committal and bring the proposal to a meeting of the full Trust where a decision will be made regarding the merits of collaborating and the benefits to the community of the project.

+Should Trustees decide to proceed on a collaborative funding basis with another funder or funders, this may be achieved either by special funding or through the application process.

+COLLABORATION WITH OTHER COMMUNITY TRUSTS